gokcehan0/rsvp-chrome-extension/README.md

 Check out the animated demo above to see the extension in action!

-If you want to see a longer demo, check out the video version above!

 ## Files 📁
 - `manifest.json` – Extension configuration
 - `background.js` – Background script